Summer vacations are an exciting time of year for the whole family. It’s when your family bonds and makes memories that last a lifetime.

 Active vacations are perfect for teens.

-Bike and hike National Parks.
+Bike and hike in National Parks.
 Visit the Sting Ray City in the Cayman Islands.
 Snow ski in Colorado.
-Visit Jackson Hole, Wyoming, to raft the Snake River and explore Grand Teton, National Park.
+Visit Jackson Hole, Wyoming, to raft the Snake River and explore Grand Teton National Park.
 Kayak in the Northwest.
 Zipline and explore active volcanoes and exotic wildlife in Costa Rica.

 USA Themed trips with a food theme can be fun and engaging.
 Visit the best BBQ restaurants in the US.
 Take a Foodie tour of the South.
-Get to know some of the most popular cities like New York City, San Francisco, and New Orleans by trying their signature dishes.
+Get to know some of the most popular cities, such as New York City, San Francisco, and New Orleans, by trying their signature dishes.

 Including extended family?
 Consider a European Tour, renting a villa in Tuscany, or a Dude Ranch trip out west.